 - ensuring that regional growth strategies eliminate regional gaps and align with federal government objectives

-— The Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development
+— The Honourable Mélanie Joly, Minister of Economic Development and Official Languages

 Businesses and industries in communities across the country are thriving thanks to targeted investments from the RDAs.

 Blue Roof Distillers developed a one-of-a-kind method of distilling potatoes from their farm as an alternative to having to throw away those that are too small to sell in stores.
 With the recent investment of $100,000 from ACOA, Blue Roof Distillers was able to purchase specialized small-scale equipment to not only solve this issue but also support its continued business growth.

 Canada Economic Development for Quebec Regions (CED)

 With assistance from CED, Indigenous woman-owned business Atikuss was able to expand its operations offices and warehouse, optimize its production line and create a new line of luxury products.
 Ms. Leblanc, the owner of Atikuss, is giving Indigenous women an opportunity to share their ancestral beadwork tradition and, most importantly, to make a decent living.